Church of St. Apollinaire, Prague: History

 The hill Vetrov was connected to Charles IV New Town of Prague in 1348.
 Charles IV arranged the transfer of a canonical college there in 1362.

-The canonical college was transferred from Sadska to Prague hill of St. Apollinaire after the agreement between Charles IV and Prague archbishop Arnost of Pardubice in 1362.
+The canonical college was transferred from Sadska to Prague hill of St Apollinaire after the agreement between Charles IV and Prague archbishop Arnost of Pardubice in 1362.
 This event initiated the construction of the church.
-It is possible that there used to be a chapel of St. Giles, but if it was true, it was completely removed away and the church of St. Apollinaire does not refer to it.
+It is possible that there used to be a chapel of St Giles, but if it was true, it was completely removed, and the church of St Apollinaire does not refer to it.

 Construction of the church

 There were two periods of the construction of the church.
 The longitudinal hall nave with five bays was built during the first period, approximately between 1360 and 1376.
 A small tower was located on the saddleback roof and thus the nave could temporarily work as an individual church, although it did not yet possess a presbytery.
 The construction of a tower on the southern part of the church was initiated after several years.
 The presbytery was finished during the second period, approximately in the second quarter of the 14th century.
 The whole church was finished in 1390.